theobald-software/theobald-software.github.io/content/_de/erpconnect/sap-bw/bw-queries-ausfuehren.md

 {% highlight visualbasic %}
 Private Sub Go_Click(ByVal sender As Object, ByVal e As System.EventArgs)

-    Using con As R3Connection = New R3Connection
+    Using con As ParseConnectionString = New ParseConnectionString

         con.UserName = "erpconnect"